 * These eventually become quite large and give rise to the name Cauliflower Disease.

-This lichen is boiled like a tea then added to the aquarium.
+This lichen is boiled like a tea then added to a fish bath or occasionally directly to the aquarium.

 The only dangers that have been established (in human studies) are in rare cases liver damage, which would make this a poor choice for dropsy.